jesseharold/yesnomaybe/README.md

 # yesnomaybe
-a web-based, customizable yes-no-maybe list for sharing https://yesnomaybe.netlify.app/
+a web-based, customizable yes-no-maybe list for sharing.

+Content warning: this is a tool used for having conversations to build consent between adults for sex and or kink.
+This app contains sexually explicit language, and is meant as an educational tool.

+https://yesnomaybe.netlify.app/

 ## Todo